Alan Colmes: Early career

+Colmes kept his radio show, which was distributed by Fox News Radio.

 Colmes' debut non-fiction book, Red, White & Liberal: How Left is Right and Right is Wrong (ISBN 0-06-056297-8), was published in October 2003.
-It tackles issues such as civil rights, the war on terror, and the perceived liberal media bias.
+It tackles issues such as civil rights, the war on terror, and liberal media bias.
 Interspersed throughout are actual emails from Hannity & Colmes viewers, reprinted verbatim.

 Colmes left Hannity & Colmes, with Fox replacing it with Hannity, in January 2009.
 Colmes continued as a commentator on Fox News, most often on The O'Reilly Factor where he frequently appeared with his conservative sister-in-law, Monica Crowley.
 He was also an occasional guest-panelist on Fox News' late-night satire program Red Eye w/ Greg Gutfeld.

 After Hannity & Colmes, Colmes was a frequent panelist on the news analysis program Fox News Watch alongside Cal Thomas, Judith Miller, and other pundits.

-Criticism and satire
+Criticism

 While Colmes described himself as a liberal and his Fox News biography touted him as "a hard-hitting liberal", he has sometimes been referred to disparagingly as a "token liberal" or a "Fox News liberal".
 Colmes told USA Today in 1995 that he considered himself "quite moderate".
 In an article he wrote in 2013, Colmes described himself as "very liberal".

 During his run on Hannity & Colmes, Colmes was criticized for being less charismatic and telegenic than Sean Hannity, and just a "seat-filler" for the liberal side.
 Some newspapers reported him as being Hannity's "sidekick".
 Former Democratic Senator Al Franken criticized Colmes in his book Lies and the Lying Liars Who Tell Them, saying he refused to ask tough questions during debates and neglected to challenge erroneous claims made by Hannity or his guests.
 Franken used a smaller font in his book when he addressed "Colmes" by name and claimed that Colmes did not speak as much as Hannity during the show.
-Some liberal critics questioned whether both hosts receive equal time to interview guests.
+Some liberal critics questioned whether both hosts received equal time to interview guests.
 Some of Colmes' liberal critics, notably commentators at Media Matters for America, praised him toward the end of the show's run.
 He began to cite their reports in interviews with some conservative guests on the program.

 Bob Garfield, interviewing Colmes for On the Media in 2003, asked him if he was "the human straw man" and a "foil" rather than an equal of Hannity.
 Colmes replied that if the conservative members of the audience saw him that way, that was "their problem", and said "It's more fun for me to be in a situation like this than to preach to the choir."